 Neighborhood Traffic Management Plan (NTMP) or "Traffic Calming" is a program that the City of La Habra takes very seriously.
 The City invites residents of each neighborhood to become traffic engineers and design plans to help calm traffic for their area.
 With the amazing cooperation of the neighborhoods, we currently are able to complete 3 projects each year but are planning to increase that number.
 If you have any comments please call (562) 383-4151.

-NTMP Plans from Neighborhoods K, L, and M can be seen below:
+Previous NTMP Plans from Neighborhoods K, L, and M can be seen:

-Previous NTMP Plans from Neighborhoods B, D, and I can be seen below:
+Previous NTMP Plans from Neighborhoods B, D, and it can be seen:

 On August 21, 2006, the La Habra City Council approved the Neighborhood Traffic Management Program (NTMP).
 The development of the program was the result of several months of work from an Ad Hoc Committee and traffic engineering consultant.